Phone: (919)284-3374 ext 3821

 Mr. Sunday Ogunwobi

-Born in a city called Jos in northern Nigeria.
+Born in a city called Jos in Northern Nigeria.
 Went to elementary, high school and college in Nigeria.
-I moved to London, England where I attended other colleges and completed my post graduate studies.
-Worked on site as an engineer after completing my studies.
-After spending sometime on ste I decided to pusue a teaching career and I went to University of Greenwich, London England and obtained my certification.
-I taught in Community colleges in London for sometime.
-In 2008, I moved to United States where I was employed at Northshore Community College in Beverly, Massachusettes.
+I moved to London, England where I attended other colleges and completed my Graduate studies in Water Supply Engineering and Environmental Studies.
+I worked on site as an engineer on completing my studies.
+After spending sometime on site as an engineer I decided to pusue a teaching career and I went to University of Greenwich, London England and obtained my certification.
+I taught in Community colleges in London for sometime an in 2008, I moved to the United States where I was employed at Northshore Community College in Beverly, Massachusettes.
 A position I occupied until August 2009 when I moved to Raleigh in North Carolina.

-North Johnston Middle School has now provided links and packets at all grade levels for Students Learning at home at this time.
+North Johnston Middle School has now provided links for Students Learning at home.
 You will find your links on Google classroom.
-Here are the link codes to access learning at home for students in Mr Sunday Ogunwobi's math class.
-Block 1: bzhbhjl; Block 2 : mwfynmt; Block 4 : czzzsob; and Block 6: 4ocl7ik
+Here are the codes to access learning at home for students in Mr Sunday Ogunwobi's Math Class 2020/2021.
+Block 1: q2xygto; Block 2 : rdz6u6s Block 4 : 3evv61w ; and Block 6: o3kxocd

 My virtual office hours are 8:30 am - 9:15 am

 For the past 15 years, Johnston County Public Schools has honored our local veterans with a special Veterans Day celebration program.
 The 2020 celebration will be held virtually on Wednesday, Nov.
 11. The online program begins at 11 a.m., and a link to the program will be posted...